Some things you don’t want to hear:

 Let’s recap real quick:

-- Use simple customer support surveys to gather feedback.
+- Use simple customer satisfaction surveys to gather feedback.

 - Be accountable for negative feedback and be proactive about fixing problems.

 - Set both customer happiness and response time as your goals.

 - Run a weekly happiness review with your team.